saschaklick/virtmach-rs/README.md

 *virtmach* was developed to run on small to very small microcontrollers.
 The processor can be compiled leaving a sub-2kb footprint when stripped down to the processor core.

-The processor exposes 15 registers (**r0** - **r14**) and an memory area of adjustable size.
+The processor exposes 15 registers (**r0** - **r14**) and a memory area of adjustable size.

-The memory contains both a flat address space to load and store single data value by address, but also contains a stack growing down from the end of the memory to allow facilitate subroutine calling and push/pop instructions.
+The memory contains both a flat address space to load and store single data value by address, but also contains a stack growing down from the end of the memory to facilitate subroutine calling and push/pop instructions.

 ```
 ; Set register 3 to value -95, then store the value in memory location 14.